open-cloud/xos/xos/configurations/cord-pod/README.md

 The CORD fabric is responsible for providing external (Internet) connectivity for VMs created on CORD.
-If you are running on CloudLab (or another development environment) and want external connectivity without the fabric, download [this script](https://raw.githubusercontent.com/open-cloud/openstack-cluster-setup/master/scripts/compute-ext-net.sh) and run it as root:
+If you are running on CloudLab (or another development environment) and want external connectivity without the fabric, download [this script](https://raw.githubusercontent.com/open-cloud/openstack-cluster-setup/master/scripts/compute-ext-net.sh) and run it on the Nova compute node(s) as root:
  ```
  $ sudo compute-ext-net.sh
  ```